TwinFlame-Development/.github/profile/README.md

 We’re focused on using astrology, psychology, and other spiritual tools to help our users gain valuable insights and use those insights to “be your best you”.

-We're placing some of our developer tools & resources on Github!
+We're placing some of our developer tools & resources on GitHub!
 - [The TwinFlame Horoscope API](https://github.com/TwinFlame-Development/horoscopeAPI) - get daily horoscopes!

 and we'll always consider opening other things we've built to others - feel free to ask!